 - Choose Password Protected from the dropdown menu

-- Enter the password you want users to enter to access the content
+- Enter the password you want users to enter to access the protected content

 - Click the blue Publish button to save your changes

-While this method is easy, the customization options are limited.
-We suggest using the methods below to create a completely customized password-protected page in WordPress.
+Although this method is easy, it has limited customization options.
+That’s why you should use one of the methods below.
+They help you create a completely customized password-protected page in WordPress.

 Customizing password-protected WordPress pages isn’t easy if you’re not tech-savvy.
-Usually, you need a developer to edit pages in WordPress with the changes you need.
+Usually, you need a developer to edit pages with the changes you need.

 We understand that hiring expert help isn’t an option for many site owners.
-That’s why we’ll walk you through 4 methods to customize a password-protected page in WordPress with the help of 3 easy-to-use WordPress plugins.
+That’s why we’ll walk you through 4 methods to customize a locked-page design in WordPress.

-Our first solution for customizing password-protected pages is to edit your CSS with a visual editor plugin.
-This means you can edit the CSS of any page without editing the code manually.
+Our first solution is to edit your CSS with a visual editor plugin.
+This allows you to edit the CSS of any page without editing the code.

-For this method, we’re using CSS Hero, one of the best plugins for easily customizing your WordPress site by pointing and clicking.
+For this method, we’re using CSS Hero.
+It’s one of the best plugins for customizing your WordPress site by pointing and clicking.

-CSS Hero is ideal for customizing the standard page you see when password-protecting WordPress using the default WordPress visibility option.
+CSS Hero is ideal for customizing the standard page.
+You see it when you password-protect WordPress using the default visibility option.

 Install CSS Hero